joshwrn/instagram-clone/README.md

 ## Notifications

-- get notifications from other users
+- get notifications from other users.
-- likes / comments / follows
+- likes / comments / follows.

 ## Search

-- search for other users
+- search for other users.
-- updates as you type
+- updates as you type.

 ## Themes

 - light / dark mode.

+## Mobile

+- built for mobile as well.

 ---